 Our History & Our Growth

 At The Center, adopters may continue to instill the lessons expertly taught by our shelter Behavior Team during their pet’s stay in our care.
-And Albuquerqueans with an enthusiasm for agility, behavior, competitive obedience & specialty classes may seek out our talented instructors to further their pet’s training.
+And Albuquerqueans with an enthusiasm for agility, behavior & specialty classes may seek out our talented instructors to further their pet’s training.
 Our diverse classes offer instruction for every stage of your dog’s life and at every level for owners.
 We look forward to seeing you soon at The Center.

 Our Training Philosophy